MicrosoftDocs/dynamics-365-fraud-protection/content/edbd.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: EU Data Boundary exceptions for Fraud Protection
+title: EU Data Boundary exceptions for Dynamics 365 Fraud Protection

 ---

-# EU Data Boundary exceptions for Fraud Protection
+# EU Data Boundary exceptions for Dynamics 365 Fraud Protection

 > [!IMPORTANT]
 > For comprehensive details about Microsoft's EU Data Boundary commitment, refer to [insert link here](https://www.microsoft.com).

 The goal of the EU Data Boundary is to minimize cases where EU customers’ Customer Data or Personal Data leaves the EU.
-However, there are some scenarios supported by Dynamics 365 Fraud Protection where Microsoft must transfer data to meet operational requirements.
+However, there are some scenarios supported by Fraud Protection where Microsoft must transfer data to meet operational requirements.

 ## Data egress in Fraud Protection